 Documents describing accreditation/licensing activity can be reviewed by contacting the appropriate accreditor/licensor, or by contacting GCU's Office of the President for information related to the Middle States Commission on Higher Education and New Jersey Commission on Higher Education, the office of the appropriate school dean for programs in the School of Business and School of Education, and the department chair or program director for other programs.
-Complaints regarding GCU can be filed by contacting the accrediting/licensing organizations at the addresses listed above.
+Attempts to resolve complaints regarding GCU should always occur first using processes internal to GCU (see georgian.edu/heoa for links to specific processes).
+Complaints that cannot be resolved by following those processes can be filed by contacting the appropriate accrediting/licensing organizations at the addresses listed above.
 Students taking a GCU course by distance education can find a current list of the appropriate state agency for handling complaints in their home state at georgian.edu/heoa.